Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-23.md

     - B. Take a screenshot of each user's page in the AWS Management Console, then provide the screenshots to the auditor.
     - C. Download the IAM credential report, then provide the report to the auditor.
     - D. Download the AWS Trusted Advisor report, then provide the report to the auditor.
+      [IAM Credential Report is the simplest and most secure way to provide auditors with a full list of IAM users and their credential/access key status.]

     <details markdown=1><summary markdown="span">Answer</summary>